 On November 29, 2021, we amended our \$110 million senior secured revolving credit facility (the 2020 Revolving Credit Facility), expanding the lender group, increasing the revolving capacity to \$250 million, and extending the maturity from February 22, 2023 to the earlier of (x) November 29, 2025, or (y) if any existing senior secured notes remain outstanding on such date, February 28, 2025.
 Borrowings under the 2021 Revolving Credit Facility may be used for general corporate purposes, including to support the growth of our new business production and operations, and accrue interest at a variable rate equal to, at our discretion, (i) a Base Rate (as defined in the 2021 Revolving Credit Facility) subject to a floor of 1.00% per annum) plus a margin of 0.375% to 1.875% per annum or (ii) the Adjusted Term Secured Overnight Financing Rate (as defined in the 2021 Revolving Credit Facility) plus a margin of 1.375% to 2.875% per annum, with the margin in each of (i) or (ii) based on our applicable corporate credit rating at the time.
-As of June 30, 2022 and December 31, 2021, no amount was drawn under the 2021 Revolving Credit Facility.
+As of September 30, 2022 and December 31, 2021, no amount was drawn under the 2021 Revolving Credit Facility.

 Under the 2021 Revolving Credit Facility, we are required to pay a quarterly commitment fee on the average daily undrawn amount of 0.175% to 0.525%, based on the applicable corporate credit rating at the time.
-As of June 30, 2022, the applicable commitment fee was 0.35%.
-For the three and six months ended June 30, 2022, we recorded \$0.2 million and \$0.4 million of commitment fees in interest expense, respectively.
-On July 21, 2022, Moody's upgraded its financial strength rating of NMIC from "Baa2" to "Baa1" and its rating of NMIH's Notes from "Ba2" to "Ba1".
-As a result of the upgrade, the commitment fee due under the 2021 Revolving Credit Facility will be reduced to 0.30%.
+As of September 30, 2022, the applicable commitment fee was 0.30%.
+For the three and nine months ended September 30, 2022, we recorded \$0.2 million and \$0.6 million of commitment fees in interest expense, respectively.

 We incurred debt issuance costs of \$1.1 million in connection with the 2021 Revolving Credit Facility, and had \$0.6 million of unamortized debt issuance costs associated with the 2020 Revolving Credit Facility remaining at the time of its amendment and replacement.
 Combined unamortized debt issuance will be amortized through interest expense on a straight-line basis over the contractual life of the 2021 Revolving Credit Facility.
-At June 30, 2022, remaining unamortized debt issuance costs were \$1.4 million.
+At September 30, 2022, remaining unamortized deferred debt issuance costs were \$1.3 million.

 We are subject to certain covenants under the 2021 Revolving Credit Facility, including, but not limited to, the following: a maximum debt-to-total capitalization ratio of 35%, compliance with the private mortgage insurer eligibility requirements (PMIERs) financial requirements (subject to any GSE approved waivers), and minimum consolidated net worth and statutory capital requirements (respectively, as defined therein).
-We were in compliance with all covenants at June 30, 2022.
+We were in compliance with all covenants at September 30, 2022.